nf-core/metaboigniter/docs/output.md

 ## Annotation

 Annotation is done using CAMERA.
-The results will be "rdata" files with the same format as described in the [quantification](#quantification) section.
+The results will be `rdata` files with the same format as described in the [quantification](#quantification) section.

 However, for reading the files, the CAMERA package must be available.

-In this case, the "varNameForNextStep" will refer to a CAMERA object rather than an XCMS object.
+In this case, the `varNameForNextStep` will refer to a CAMERA object rather than an XCMS object.

 ```r
 library(CAMERA)